The U-Shape Haircut Is Going Viral For Making Hair Look Thicker

 This cut looks incredible on all hair colours but certain highlighting techniques will bring out the layers, says Stephen.
 "Balayage and ombre hair trends are a staple in the salon currently.
 This method of dark to light hair works perfectly for the U-shape haircut as the layers and varying lengths showcase the nuances in the colours beautifully."

 Sleek, straight hair will also work well with the U-shape haircut, as will a bouncy blow-dry.
-Stephen rates the Dyson Airwrap, £479.99, if you're having a go yourself; if you have less to spend, try the Revlon Salon One-Step Hair Dryer and Volumiser, £62.99.
+Stephen rates the Dyson Airwrap, if you're having a go yourself; if you have less to spend, try the Revlon Salon One-Step Hair Dryer and Volumiser.

 Advertisement

 You might be more of an air-dried hair person, though, and Stephen says you can still easily style this cut using a heat-free method.
-You'll need a sea salt spray, like OWAY Sea Salt Spray, £35.
+You'll need a sea salt spray.
 "After towel drying, spritz this into the hair and scrunch — then off you go.
 Alternatively, use a diffuser for more natural waves and volume without excessive heat."

 How do you maintain the U-shape haircut?